-Halfway the ninth century, Vikings had established more or less permanent presence in Frisia in the former district called Nordendi or Norditi.
+Halfway the ninth century, Vikings had established more or less permanent presence in Frisia in the former district called Nordendi, also named Norditi.
 By 884 the Frisians were fed up with it.
-The forged new swords, raised an army and drove the Norsemen out.
+They forged swords and axes, raised an army and drove the Norsemen out.
 For good.
 It took exactly 10,377 lives on the side of the Vikings.
-And the crisis with the Vikings provided the Frisians with an idea.
+This crisis with the Vikings provided the Frisians also with a great idea.
 The new land that became available, was managed in an innovative way.
-In fact, the Frisians founded 1,100 year ago, the first farmers cooperative of Europe called the Theelacht.
+In fact, the Frisians founded 1,100 year ago the first farmers cooperative of Europe called the Theelacht.
 Moreover, this co-op still exists, and has served as an example for co-ops around the globe.

 The Battle of Norditi